polyas-voting/polyas-core3-crypto/README.md

 # Polyas Core 3 Crypto

-This repository contains the cryptographic library used by POLYAS Core 3 e-voting platform.
+Cryptographic libraries used by POLYAS Core 3 e-voting systems

 ## The content of this repository